Antti/rust-amqp/Readme.md

 * Declare queues/exchanges
 * All the methods from the Basic class are implemented, including get, publish, ack, nack, reject, consume.
 So you can send/receive messages.

-Have a look at the examples in examples folder.
+Have a look at the examples in `examples/` folder.

 ### Connecting to the server & openning channel: